nf-core/funcscan/docs/usage.md

 DeepARG requires a database of potential antimicrobial resistance gene sequences based on a consensus from UNIPROT, CARD, and ARDB.

 nf-core/funcscan can download this database for you, however it is very slow and pipeline runtime will be improved if you download this separately and supply it to the pipeline.
-Furthermore, if you have problems downloading this from within the pipeline, we highly recommend using the Zenodo archive of the database (see below).
+Furthermore, if you have problems downloading this from within the pipeline, we highly recommend using the Zenodo archive of the database (see direct download below).

 You can either: